mrkschan/ctags-status/README.md

 ![A screenshot of ctags-status package](https://github.com/mrkschan/ctags-status/blob/master/docs/screenshot.gif?raw=true)

 Inspired by VIM Tag List plugin.
-Using Ctags to locate the start of functions / classes and heuristic (e.g. indentation / closing curly '}') to locate the end of them.
+Using Ctags to locate the start of functions / classes, and heuristic (e.g. indentation / closing curly '}') to locate the end of them.

-If you like this plugin, leave it a **star** :) If you find any problem, create an **issue** at https://github.com/mrkschan/ctags-status/issues.
-If you find it works for any programming languages that are not in the **Tested languages** list, you may add it to the list by making a **pull request** at https://github.com/mrkschan/ctags-status/pulls.

 # Tested languages